The Liquidation Process

 Will I be personally liable for the company debt?

-A limited company is classed as a separate legal entity, so directors will not be liable for its debt.
-Having said that, there are certain situations where you could be held liable.
+A limited company is classed as a separate legal entity, so company directors will not be liable for its debt.
+Having said that, there are certain situations where company directors could be held liable.

 Wrongful trading

-If there have been any incidents of wrongful trading, for example, trading whilst insolvent.
+If there have been any incidents of wrongful trading, for example, trading whilst insolvent, you may be liable.
 An example of trading while insolvent could be continuing to take deposits from customers with little or no intention of fulfilling the order.

 Outstanding director’s loan account